2011 Macau Grand Prix: Main Race

 Prior to the start of the main race under cloudy but warm weather conditions at 15:30 local time on 20 November, Yasuda pulled into the pit lane with mechanical issues, and retired; reducing the field to 28 drivers as Eriksson failed to start the race after his crash during the Qualification Race.
 The front row of Wittmann and Nasr made decent starts but chaos ensued behind.
 Merhi stalled in third position, which caused the remainder of the field to scramble for any open spaces that were available to them.
 Vanthoor clipped the front of Merhi's car which sent him spinning across the track and eventually collected his teammate Abt, with both out on the spot.
 Merhi was not out of trouble for long as Stanaway rammed into the back of him, with Stanaway out on the spot and Merhi, who made it back to the pit lane, eventually retired with a damaged rear wing and suspension damage.
-Wittmann held the lead to Lisboa turn with Bottas, Juncadella and Nasr all in close proximity to the Signature driver's car.
+Wittmann held the lead to Lisboa turn with Bottas, Juncadella and Nasr all close to the Signature driver's car.
 Fifth-placed Huertas was not so fortunate in making it round Lisboa corner unscathed, spinning in front of the pack, and pinning Sato in behind him.

 Ultimately, the safety car was called for due to the extensive debris that was remaining on the pit straight.
 Racing resumed at the end of lap three, with Wittmann holding onto the lead from Bottas, despite pressure all the way to Lisboa turn from the pit straight.
 Juncadella and Nasr fell in behind, with Yamauchi completing the top five.
 Nasr moved ahead of Bottas by the end of the fourth lap, with Bottas not lasting much longer in the race.
 On the run to Lisboa corner, Nasr, Bottas and Juncadella were three-wide on the straight with Bottas braking the latest for Lisboa, but clipped the barrier on the outside of the corner, causing damage to the left side of his car, and retired from the race.
 Juncadella took advantage of Nasr being slightly slowed in the corner and moved into second place.
 Evans also exited the race with braking issues.
 Wittmann extended his lead to three seconds over Juncadella but that was nullified after Rosenqvist hit the barriers at Faraway turn.